Law of Desire: Genre

-Law of Desire is anchored in the melodrama genre.
+The Law of Desire is anchored in the melodrama genre.
 However Almodóvar explained that the film did not follow the conventions of the genre: "In melodrama there have always been characters that are either good or bad, but today you can’t portray characters so simplistically.
 There aren’t good people and bad people, everything is more complex.
-Law of Desire is a melodrama which breaks the rules of the genre".
+The Law of Desire is a melodrama which breaks the rules of the genre".

 Almodóvar has spoken of his aspiration for the films of Francis Ford Coppola particularly in the way he mixes genres, such as in The Godfather which mixes gangster film and family drama.

 The director also mentioned that it was influenced by the Hollywood melodramas of the 1940s and 1950s particularly those made by Douglas Sirk and Billy Wilder's 1950 Sunset Boulevard, which he called "an epic film with regards to emotion".